Au pair vs nanny? What’s the difference?

 But it’s still different…

-Nannies have more of an employer-employee type of relationship with the family that they work for, while au pairs feel more like friends, or some type of co-parenting partner, living in their homes.
+Nannies have more of an employer-employee type of relationship with the family that they work for, while au pairs feel more like a co-parenting childcare partner living in your home.

 8. Au Pairs Are Not U.S. Citizens (But Nannies Might Be)